-Extract data for a given repository, branch and content path.
-The result will be stored in the \$XP_HOME/data/export directory.
+Extract data from a given repository, branch and content path.
+The result will be stored in the \$XP\HOME/data/export directory.
+This is useful to move a part of a site from one installation to another.
 See Export and Import for more information on content export/import.